bndtools/bnd/docs/_chapters/250-resolving.md

 ## Compendium Bundle

 Many developers compile against the compendium bundle to get the OSGi service API packages.
 Although compiling against an API bundle has advantages, using the compendium bundle in runtime is evil.
 Since the compendium bundle aggregates a large number of API packages it will have the tendency to unnecessarily constrain the versions of different APIs.
 That is, it blocks you from using newer APIs.

-In OSGi enRoute the base API bundle is similar.
-For this reason it is also made `compile-only`.
-However, the compendium bundle is a perfectly valid bundle.

 To make bundles that should not be used at runtime not resolvable there is the `Run Blacklist` list on the `bndrun` editor.
 This list contains bundles that should never be included in a resolution.

 For example, we create a bundle that implements the Wire Admin service.